BBoshra/A-pipeline-to-enhance-animal-vehicle-collision-analysis-in-crash-report-dataset/README.md

 ## Dataset

 The dataset used in this study includes crash reports from North Dakota (2005–2023).
+These data are provided by the North Dakota Department of Transportation (NDDOT).
+The authors of this study do not have the right to publish or share the dataset publicly.
+Any use of similar data must adhere to the terms and conditions set by the NDDOT.
 Ensure that your dataset aligns with the preprocessing requirements outlined in the code.

 ---